numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

    datatype-specific logic being implemented as special methods on the class.
 In the C-API, these correspond to specific slots.
 In short ``type(np.dtype("f8"))`` will be a subclass of ``np.dtype``.

-2. All the methods which are currently defined on the instance, should instead be defined on the class.
-While storage information such as itemsize and byteorder remain part of the instance.
-Making a DType a class allows for DType specific information to be stored more naturally.
+   All the methods which are currently stored on the instance, should instead be defined on the class as is normal in Python.
+   Storage information such as itemsize and byteorder can differ between different dtype instances (e.g. "S3" vs. "S8") and will remain part of the instance.
+   This means that in the long run the current lowlevel access to dtype methods will be removed (see ``ArrFunctions`` in NEP 40).

-3. The current NumPy scalars will *not* change, they will not be instances of datatypes.
+2. The current NumPy scalars will *not* change, they will not be instances of datatypes.
 This will also be true for new datatypes, scalars will not be instances of a dtype (although ``isinstance(scalar, dtype)`` may be defined).